johanhelsing/johanhelsing.github.io/_posts/2020-05-17-gitlab-docker-itch-deploy.md

       - ./version.txt
 ```

-And change your itch job as follows to use `./version.txt` instead:
+And change your itch job in `.gitlab-ci.yml` as follows to use `./version.txt` instead:

 ```yml
 itch: